 Himalayans are prone to several potential health conditions, many of which are related to their brachycephalic short, flat facial structure, such as

 - Excessive tearing and potential sores as their tear ducts cannot follow their natural path and drain properly into the nose

 - Breathing difficulties caused by their small nostrils and a soft palate which is too long.

 - Jaw deformities like Dental malocclusions – a condition where their teeth do not mesh well together.
 This can lead to dental disease and problems with eating and drinking;

 - Seborrhea oleosa – is a skin condition that causes itchiness, redness and hair loss.

 - Feline hyperesthesia syndrome – is a nervous system disorder.

 - Polycystic kidney disease

-Himalayans are happy to live with other cats, especially their kind and cat-friendly dogs under one roof.
-Just remember to introduce them gradually and in controlled areas to make sure that they learn to get along well together.
+Himalayans are happy to live with other cats, especially their kind, and cat-friendly dogs.
+Just remember to introduce them gradually and in a controlled area to ensure they learn to get along well together.